psyb0t/ssh-tunnel-swarm/README.md

 ## Features

-- Easy setup and usage with shell script.
 - Allows multiple SSH connections with each connection potentially handling multiple tunnels.
 - Logging functionality for better visibility and debugging.
 - Easily configurable rule sets for the creation of SSH tunnels.